tubearchivist/tubearchivist/README.md

 ## Known limitations
 - Video files created by Tube Archivist need to be **mp4** video files for best browser compatibility.
 - Every limitation of **yt-dlp** will also be present in Tube Archivist.
 If **yt-dlp** can't download or extract a video for any reason, Tube Archivist won't be able to either.
 - For now this is meant to be run in a trusted network environment.
-There is *no* security.
+Not everything is properly authenticated.
+- There is currently no flexibility in naming of the media files.

 ## Donate